chicecream/mini-world/README.md

     To capture all the remaining data element of the current array from current offset.

-    When using in alias semantics, each element of the array vari
+    When using in alias semantics, each element of the array variable will be bound to data element indi